wp-plugins/timely-booking-button/readme.txt

 Adds a "Book Now" button for the Timely appointment management system to your WordPress site.
-For more information on Timely visit www.gettimely.com.
+More info: www.gettimely.com.